mbodm/WAUZ/README.md

 - WAUZ is under MIT license.
 Feel free to use the source and do whatever you want.
 I assume no liability.
 - WAUZ just exists, because i am lazy and made my life a bit easier, by writing this tool (for me and some friends). :grin:

-### Important notes when using the new release version 1.0.3 or higher
+### Important notes when using release version 1.0.3 or higher

 The way WAUZ works and doing its unzip job (under the hood) has completely changed in the 1.0.3 release version!
 Therefore i need to explain this a bit more in detail here, since this may be important for the user, when it comes down to "data loss" in the destination folder.